-Facebook whistleblower alleges executives misled investors about climate and covid hoaxes in new SEC complaints
+Facebook whistleblower alleges executives misled investors about climate, covid hoaxes in new SEC complaints

 “Climate change knowledge is generally poor,” one of the internal reports from 2021 said.
 “Given how many people use Facebook for information about climate change … climate science myths are a problem across all surveyed markets.”

-The filing’s argue that it’s particularly urgent that Facebook tackle climate change misinformation, in part because of the popularity of the site.
-An internal company documents cited in the complaint says that Facebook is the second most common source for news related to climate change, behind only television news and ahead of news aggregators, movies, online climate news sources and other social media platforms.
+The filings argue that it’s particularly urgent that Facebook tackle climate change misinformation, in part because of the popularity of the site.
+An internal company document cited in the complaint says Facebook is the second-most common source for news related to climate change, behind only television news and ahead of news aggregators, movies, online climate news sources and other social media platforms.

-The company adds information labels to some posts about climate change, and it reduces distribution of posts that its fact checking partners rate as false.
+The company adds information labels to some posts about climate change, and it reduces distribution of posts that its fact-checking partners rate as false.
 But it generally does not remove those posts, as it does with certain false claims about vaccines and the coronavirus.
-Michael Mann, the director of the Earth System Science Center at the Pennsylvania State University, called the company’s approach “disturbing.”
+Michael Mann, director of the Earth System Science Center at Pennsylvania State University, called the company’s approach “disturbing.”

-“Unmitigated climate change is projected to lead to far greater numbers of human fatalities than covid-19,” said Mann, the author of “The New Climate War.”
+“Unmitigated climate change is projected to lead to far greater numbers of human fatalities than covid-19,” said Mann, author of “The New Climate War.”
 “The fact that they’re treating greater threat with so much less urgency and care is problematic.”

-Pusateri, the Meta spokesman, says climate misinformation makes up a small amount of climate change content in its apps, and that it spikes periodically, such as during extreme weather events.
-The company has taken steps to make it easier for fact-checkers to find climate content.
+Pusateri, the Meta spokesman, said that misinformation makes up a small amount of climate change content in the company’s apps, and that it spikes periodically, such as during extreme weather events.
+He said the company has taken steps to make it easier for fact-checkers to find climate content.

 In the other filing, dated Feb.
-10, the Whistleblower lawyers argue that internal documents showing the spread of covid-19 misinformation contradict the public statements the company was made.
+10, the whistleblower lawyers argue that internal documents showing the spread of covid misinformation contradict the public statements the company has made.
 An internal Facebook document cited in the complaint shows that in April 2020, the company saw a 20 percent spike in users reporting and seeing false or misleading content.
 A Facebook employee cites covid as a reason.
 The complaint cites a May 2020 company record, where employees warned hundreds of anti-quarantine groups were active, with many high-ranking comments linking to conspiracies about covid-19.
 The SEC complaint also cites an internal Facebook survey, which found one in three people in the United States said they saw misleading or false information related to covid-19 and voting.

 The Washington Post previously reported that coronavirus misinformation was dominating small sections of its platform, creating “echo-chamber-like effects” and reinforcing vaccine hesitancy.
 Other researchers documented how posts by medical authorities, like the World Health Organization, were often swarmed by anti-vaccine commenters.
 These documents were also cited in the complaint.